heygideon/siege-three/README.md

 - Emoji reactions and pings to be fun and/or annoying
 - Nice sound effects (and haptic feedback on phones!)

-Best experienced in Chrome, or a Chrome-like browser.
+> Best experienced in Chrome, or a Chrome-like browser.
+You'll also need a friend, or another device, if friends aren't your thing.

 <img width="1874" height="1340" alt="quack prev" src="https://github.com/user-attachments/assets/f98d2c43-355e-4995-997c-e6fe71c63818" />